Choosing the Right Tree for Your Lawn

 #8 Understand what Tree you want to Plant

 The best time to plant your tree depends on the type of tree you want to plant.
 For example, deciduous trees are best planted in the fall, but keep them well-watered even through winter.
-Evergreens are best planted in early fall, late spring, or anytime that doesn’t expose them to extreme heat.
+Evergreens are best planted in early fall, late spring, or any time that doesn’t expose them to extreme heat.